Choose the perfect Kia Sorento model year for yourself. Our comprehensive guide explores the best and worst Kia Sorento model years for you.

 Kia Sorento Generations

-The Kia Sorento’s lifespan has been divided into four distinct generations, each showcasing a unique blend of performance, style, and technological advancements.
+The Kia Sorento’s lifespan has been divided into four distinct generations, each showcasing a unique blend of performance, style, and technical innovations.

-To better understand how the Sorento has evolved, the table below presents an overview of each generation:
+To better understand how the Sorento has evolved, the table below presents an overview of each production:

 The clear delineation of generations offers a useful snapshot of Sorento’s evolution.
 Each generational transition often brings substantial alterations that can be crucial factors for potential buyers.